RuchikaKumbhar/ai-chatbot-groq/README.md

-# Groq Chat Assistant
+# Chat Assistant
-**Groq Chat Assistant** is an interactive chatbot application built with Streamlit that lets users engage with an AI model in a conversational way.
+**Chat Assistant** is an interactive chatbot application built with Streamlit that lets users engage with an AI model in a conversational way.
 It provides a customizable and dynamic chat experience, tailored to meet various user needs, from simple information gathering to expert advice and creative brainstorming.

 ## Features
 1. **AI Model and Persona Selection**